gsoft-inc/wl-squide/docs/guides/setup-i18next.md

 ```

 !!!info
-The previous example assumes that your `@sample/shared` project includes the primitives created in the [Add authentication](./add-authentication.md) guide as well as the session Mock Server Worker request handlers.
+The previous code sample assumes that your `@sample/shared` project includes the primitives created in the [Add authentication](./add-authentication.md) guide as well as the session Mock Server Worker request handlers.
 !!!

 ## Use the Trans component